Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 The cost of planning too late

-Tax exposure on a large liquidity event can be significant and largely avoidable with the right structure in place before the transaction.
+Tax exposure on a large liquidity event can be significant and largely avoidable with the right structure in place before the deal closes.
+QSBS exclusions, charitable vehicles, entity structure, timing.
+These aren't complicated in principle.
+What's complicated is that they have to be in place before the LOI is signed.
 Most people find out what they could have done after it's too late to do it.

 Emotional